socialatm/streams-addons/openstreetmap/README.md

 Use the full URL with protocol (http/s) and path.
 You can configure the default zoom level on the map in the Default Zoom box.
 1 will show the whole world and 18 is the highest zoom level available.
-You can configure if a marker shoul be shown on the map
+You can configure if a marker should be shown on the map

 You can also use the CLI config utility for configuration: